adriantalonia/design-patterns-in-java/src/_02_design_patterns/_01_creational_design_patterns/_1_3_builder_method/README.md

 3) **In demonstration 1, Builder is an interface.
 Could you use an abstract class instead of the interface in the illustration of this pattern?**

     Yes.
 You could use an abstract class instead of an interface in this example.

+4) **How do you decide whether to use an abstract class or an interface in an application?**

+If you want to have some centralized or default behaviors, an abstract class is a better choice.
+In those cases, you can provide some default implementation.
+On the other hand, the interface implementation starts from scratch and indicates some kind of rules/contracts such as what is to be done, but it does not enforce the “how” part upon you.
+Also, interfaces are preferred when you try to implement the concept of multiple inheritance.